CONECT-INT/2023_CENTURI-SummerSchool/datasets/README.md

 # Dataset 2: Neural signals from macaque dorsomedial cortex during a time interval task

-*Original paper*: Meirhaeghe, Nicolas, Hansem Sohn, and Mehrdad Jazayeri.
+*Original paper*: Meirhaeghe, Sohn, and Jazayeri.
 2021.
 “A Precise and Adaptive Neural Mechanism for Predictive Temporal Processing in the Frontal Cortex.” *Neuron* 109 (18):
 2995–3011.e5.